 The ones who tend to revolutionise business models, are though smaller companies, driven by entrepreneurs with a new set of values.
 That is the case of Bundles, a company from The Netherlands in 2014, which introduced a completely new business system.
 Bundle offers clean clothes on a pay-per-wash basis.
 Applying Internet of Things technology, it enables product monitoring, while maintenance and refurbishment of higher quality machines preserves the product integrity for multiple cycles.

-Bundles aims to go beyond generic advice, to using Internet of Things data to enable customised performance tweaks and continuous improvement; optimising machine load, cycle duration, temperature and detergent use, all variables that can waste money for the user and damage appliances.
+Bundles aims to go beyond generic advice, to using; optimising machine load, cycle duration, temperature and detergent use, all variables that can waste money for the user and damage appliances.
 In this way, not only do customers get household jobs done in an easy and affordable manner, but there are wider economic benefits.
 In addition to energy savings, the ability to monitor, maintain, repair and refurbish the higher quality machine preserves product integrity for multiple cycles, breaking from the current resource-intensive linear model.

 Block 3.
 Reverse cycles